JamMor/PatientPortal/README.md

 cd PatientPortal
 ```

----

-### Running Locally
+### Environment Configuration

-This section describes how to build and run the project locally on your machine.
-You must also set up a MySQL database to store the patient data.

-#### Local Prerequisites

-- .NET Core SDK 3.1
-- MySQL Server 8.0.23

-#### 1. Create an `.env` file

-The app will pull these environment variables from a `.env` in the root directory that overrides the standard `appsettings.json`.
+To run the project, you must make an `.env` file with the required environment variables whether running locally, or with Docker.

 ```env
 Logging__LogLevel__Default=Information